cncf/memorials/peeyush-gupta.md

 I worked with Peeyush at IBM, shared the same project and cubicle for 4+ years.
 Helped us making ppc64le platform supported in many cloud opensource projects and also one of the active opensource contributor.
 We just lost a great human being and a good friend.
 I'm going to miss him for sure.

 May God give enough strength to the family to bear the irreparable loss, Rest in peace.

+## Kiran Mova

+Peeyush had one of the most wonderful and friendly smiles that he graciously shared with anyone that he met.
+His smiling demeanor made all the difference in helping the first-timers to Bangalore Meetups feel at ease.
+I met him at one such event and he remained a constant source of inspiration in helping the Bangalore community grow.
+It was awesome to see his open-source trajectory from being a contributor to organizing Hacktoberfests and becoming a core maintainer on the projects.
+He was a living example of an individual who put community before company.
+I still can't believe that - just a couple of weeks before the loss hit, he was helping us with preparing for BugBash for the KubeCon EU.
+His sudden loss has left me rattled.
+I truly wish that all the goodness that he offered to the world can help in providing the much-required strength and support to the loved ones he left behind.
+Rest in peace.